Distillate Capital Partners LLC Acquires Shares of 48,127 Elanco Animal Health Incorporated (NYSE:ELAN)

 NYSE:ELAN opened at $34.49 on Tuesday.
 Elanco Animal Health Incorporated has a 52 week low of $15.17 and a 52 week high of $34.81.
 The company has a quick ratio of 0.90, a current ratio of 1.75 and a debt-to-equity ratio of 0.67.
 The company has a market capitalization of $16.29 billion, a P/E ratio of -60.51, a P/E/G ratio of 4.13 and a beta of 0.86.
 The stock’s fifty day moving average is $30.69 and its two-hundred day moving average is $30.12.

 ELAN has been the topic of a number of research analyst reports.
-Morgan Stanley lifted their price target on Elanco Animal Health from $31.00 to $41.00 and gave the stock an “overweight” rating in a research note on Monday, November 23rd.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on Elanco Animal Health from $32.00 to $35.00 and gave the stock a “buy” rating in a research note on Tuesday, November 17th.
-Credit Suisse Group upgraded Elanco Animal Health from a “neutral” rating to an “outperform” rating and lifted their price objective for the stock from $33.00 to $38.00 in a research report on Thursday, March 4th.
-Argus downgraded Elanco Animal Health from a “buy” rating to a “hold” rating in a research report on Wednesday, December 9th.
-Finally, Zacks Investment Research upgraded Elanco Animal Health from a “hold” rating to a “buy” rating and set a $35.00 price objective on the stock in a research report on Thursday, February 25th.
+Argus lowered Elanco Animal Health from a “buy” rating to a “hold” rating in a research note on Wednesday, December 9th.
+Zacks Investment Research raised Elanco Animal Health from a “hold” rating to a “buy” rating and set a $35.00 price target on the stock in a research note on Thursday, February 25th.
+Citigroup lifted their price objective on Elanco Animal Health from $35.00 to $39.00 in a research report on Monday, March 8th.
+Morgan Stanley lifted their price objective on Elanco Animal Health from $31.00 to $41.00 and gave the stock an “overweight” rating in a research report on Monday, November 23rd.
+Finally, Credit Suisse Group upgraded Elanco Animal Health from a “neutral” rating to an “outperform” rating and lifted their price objective for the stock from $33.00 to $38.00 in a research report on Thursday, March 4th.
 Two analysts have rated the stock with a sell rating, two have given a hold rating and seven have given a buy rating to the company.
 The stock has an average rating of “Hold” and an average price target of $31.65.

 Elanco Animal Health Profile